Play the City (Sydney): NSW Artists and Musicians Round Two guidelines

 Who can apply for funding?

-To be eligible for the Play the City (Sydney) grant you need to meet the following criteria:
+To be eligible for the Play the City (Sydney) Round Two you need to meet the following criteria:

 Applicants can be: